codeplea/tinyexpr/README.md

 ##Speed

-TINYEXPR is pretty fast compared to C when the expression is short, when the expression does hard calculations (e.g. exponentiation), and when some of the work can be simplified by `te_compile()`.
-TINYEXPR is slow compared to C when the expression is long and involves only basic arithmetic.
+TinyExpr is pretty fast compared to C when the expression is short, when the expression does hard calculations (e.g. exponentiation), and when some of the work can be simplified by `te_compile()`.
+TinyExpr is slow compared to C when the expression is long and involves only basic arithmetic.

 Here is some example performance numbers taken from the included